ctfhacker/ctf-writeups/vulnhub/brainpan3/README.md

 CODE REPOSITORY IS ALREADY ENABLED
 ```

-Turning on the code repo enabled a web service on port 8080, which also has a `/repo` directory containing the binaries used during this step:
+Turning on the code repo enables a web service on port 8080, which also has a `/repo` directory containing the binaries used during this step:

 ![Web service](repo-directory.png)